 What to Know About Breast Lift and Reduction Surgery

 The truth is, most breast reduction surgeries actually include a lift.
-Often, the nipples and areolae are lifted higher up on the breasts, and the entire breast is lifted while excess breast tissue, skin, and fat is removed at the same time.
+Often, the nipples and areolae are lifted higher up on the breasts, and the entire breast is lifted while excess breast tissue, skin, and fat are removed at the same time.

-In this way, undergoing combination breast lift and reduction surgery is really very similar to getting a breast reduction surgery and asking for a breast lift in the process.
+In this way, undergoing a combination breast lift and reduction surgery is really very similar to getting a breast reduction surgery and asking for a breast lift in the process.

 With that said, let’s go over the procedural steps that would be included with a surgery like this.